 Comparative information may also support business analysis and decisions relating to core competencies, partnering, and outsourcing.

-Selecting and using comparative data.
-Effective selection and use of comparative data and information require you to determine needs and priorities and establish criteria for seeking appropriate sources for comparisons—from within and outside your industry and markets.
+Selecting comparative data.
+Effective selection of comparative data and information requires you to determine needs and priorities and establish criteria for seeking appropriate sources for comparisons—from within and outside your industry and markets.

 Reviewing performance.
 The organizational review called for in this item is intended to cover all areas of performance.
-This includes not only current performance but also projections of your future performance.
-The expectation is that the review findings will provide a reliable means to guide both improvements and opportunities for innovation that are tied to your key objectives, core competencies, and measures of success.
+This includes not only current performance but also how you project your future performance.
+The expectation is that the review findings will provide a reliable means to identify both improvements and opportunities for innovation that are tied to your key objectives, core competencies, and measures of success.
 Review findings may also alert you to the need for transformational change in your organization’s structure and work systems.
 Therefore, an important component of your organizational review is the translation of the review findings into actions that are deployed throughout your organization and to appropriate suppliers, partners, collaborators, and key customers.

 Analyzing performance.
 Analyses that you conduct to gain an understanding of performance and needed actions may vary widely depending on your organization’s type, size, competitive environment, and other factors.
 Here are some examples of possible analyses: